madsnedergaard/dotVhosts/README.md

 **Changes to this fork:**
 - Fixed Apache commands (restart, start, and stop)
+- Added support for custom messages
+- Disabled restart-apache-button for now

 ## Features
 - Add and modify localhost VirtualHosts